anime-kun32/hianime-spotlight/README.md

 # hianime Spotlight API with AniList Trailer Integration

-This is a Node.js server that fetches spotlight anime data from an external API and integrates trailers from AniList using their GraphQL API.
-It uses native `fetch` without external modules for simplicity.
+This is a Node.js api that fetches spotlight anime data from an external API and integrates trailers from AniList using their GraphQL API.
 ## 🚀 Features
 - Fetches spotlight anime data from the HiAnime API.
 - Retrieves AniList ID for each anime.